 Jim named his company, “Luma,” for its simplicity and its connotation of light.
 Luma Soda is produced in Sonoma County, north of San Francisco, and there are at this time four refreshing flavors: cola, cherry cola, blood orange and lemon lime.

 Now more than ever, Americans want natural drinks that have the sweetness of sugar but none of the negative side effects.
 Not only has obesity reached epidemic proportions, but the Centers for Disease Control and Prevention report that more than 100 million American adults have pre-diabetes or diabetes.
 Sugar is the main culprit for all of these conditions, and much of that sugar comes from the sodas produced by “Big Soda.”
 (You know who they are.
 There are only two of them!)

-Luma is no longer in business.
-Some inventory may be available on Amazon.
+*Luma Soda is no longer in business.
+Some remaining inventory may be available on Amazon.